Proton

 European politicians and a smartphone showing data protected from the dark web.

-The email addresses and other sensitive information of 4,239 British, EU, French, Italian, and Spanish politicians and US political staffers have been leaked to dark web marketplaces where data is illegally bought and sold.
+The email addresses and other sensitive information of 4,364 British, Danish, Dutch, EU, French, Italian, Luxembourgish, and Spanish politicians and US political staffers have been leaked to dark web marketplaces where data is illegally bought and sold.
 As part of our initial investigation with Constella Intelligence(nieuw venster) in May 2024, we searched the dark web for 2,280 official government email addresses from the British Parliament, European Parliament, and French Parliament.
 We found that around 40% had been exposed, along with passwords, birth dates, and more.

 In September 2024, we expanded this investigation to examine how many US political staffers’ email addresses are on the dark web.
 (We did not include the email addresses of US politicians, as they’re not always publicly available.)
 We searched for over 16,000 staffers’ emails.